pyOpenSci/handbook/community/slack.md

 * **#coding-help:** community members can use this channel to ask questions related to code.
 This channel is helpful for members of all stages, and not only for beginners.
 * **#community-announcements:** community members can make announcements in this channel about future conference presentations, events, projects or collaborations that members are looking to create.
 Any community member can post in this channel.
 * **#dei-accessibility:** this channel is for discussion around issues related to diversity, equity, inclusion, and accessibility in open source.
-* **#discourse-updates:** a bot-generated channel that shares updates from the pyOpenSci Discourse forum.
 * **#education-training:** This is a channel to discuss learning materials, training events and other education-related topics.
 * **#feed-software-review:** this is a bot-generated feed of GitHub issues.
 * **#food:** why share your food photos on Instagram when you can share them here?
 We love to see what you’re making and eating!